tw4l/brunnhilde/README.md

-## Brunnhilde - A companion to Richard Lehane's Seigfried
+## Brunnhilde - A companion to Seigfried

-(www.itforarchivists.com/siegfried)
+Generates aggregate reports of a directory based on input from Richard Lehane's Siegfried (www.itforarchivists.com/siegfried).

 Brunnhilde runs Siegfried against a specified directory, loads the results into a sqlite3 database, and queries the database to generate aggregate reports to aid in triage, arrangement, and description of digital archives.

-Reports:
+### Reports:

 1. Sorted format list with count
 2. Sorted format and version list with count